vuminhduc97/CrossView/README.md

 <img align="left" src="image/1.jpg" width="100px"/>

-# CrossView - Minimal Modern Cross-Platform Window Management System
+# CrossView - Minimal Modern Cross-Platform Window Management System in C++20
 CrossView is a cross-platform library designed for creating and managing windows across multiple platforms.
 It abstracts platform-specific window management code into a unified interface, allowing you to create and manipulate windows in a platform-agnostic way.

 ## Features